ajsclub22/EmailWriter/README.md

 # ✉️ AI-Powered Email Writer

-An intelligent email writer built with **Spring Boot** and integrated with the **Gemini API** (Google's generative AI).
-It generates context-aware, professional email content based on user prompts.
+An intelligent email writer built with **Spring Boot** and integrated with **Google's Gemini API**.
+It generates professional, context-aware email responses using natural language input.

 ---

 ## 🚀 Features

-- Generate professional emails using AI
+- ✅ Generate AI-powered email replies
-- RESTful + Reactive API support
+- ⚡ RESTful + Reactive API
-- Easily customizable for different contexts
-- JSON-based input/output
+- 🎯 JSON-based input and output
+- 🎨 Customizable tone and content
+- 🔒 Clean response (no subject, no extra text)

 ---